Last Quarter on

 Moon after ascending node

-1 day after ascending node on 8 October 2001 at 22:32 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 21 October 2001 at 13:22 in ♐ Sagittarius.
+1 day after ascending node on 8 October 2001 at 22:32 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 21 October 2001 at 13:22 in ♐ Sagittarius.

 Moon at northern standstill

 At 18:46 the Moon is meeting its standstill point to reach North declination of ∠23.937°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-24.041° at the point of next standstill in ♑ Capricorn on 22 October 2001 at 13:05.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-24.041° at the point of next southern standstill in ♑ Capricorn on 22 October 2001 at 13:05.

 Syzygy in 7 days